sureality/en/README.md

-# reality-en
+# Sureality
-English wiki to reflect our current reality.
+English link:../../wiki[Wiki] to reflect our current reality.